weswickham/divergence-engine-research/version-history/divergence_engine_version_history.md

 - All previous anti-repetition and register rules retained

 ### Test observations
 V4.7 was stress-tested with 50 fragments × 4 columns (200 total) at Rare novelty and high lexile/literary register.
 The test revealed that while column-level guardrails held, **adjective stems remained a persistent weak point**: velvet, honeyed, jeweled, gilded, and covenant cycled across the wishes and temptation columns.
-The analysis termed this "Velvet-gate" and identified the underlying mechanism as high-frequency poetic attractors in the model's training data.
+The analysis termed this the 'velvet problem' and identified the underlying mechanism as high-frequency poetic attractors in the model's training data.
 This stress test directly motivated the V4.8 rewrite.

+The "2 pass audit" described in this version's title and instruction set was subsequently discovered during v0.49.1 testing to describe a capability the system could not technically execute.
+The language implied an internal draft → audit → repair → output process; in practice no such multi-pass verification occurred.
+See v0.49.2 and the Audit Hallucination incident document [Cite GitHub Data] for full documentation.

 ---